crankbird/crank-platform/QUICK_START.md

 ## 🎯 **Today's Goal**
 Deploy mesh services to Azure Container Apps and run adversarial testing.

-## 🌟 **Working with Visionary Code**
+## 👨‍💻 **About the Code**
-You're deploying the revolutionary work of **John R** - a brilliant visionary who saw through the AI industry's wasteful centralization and built the economic infrastructure for sustainable AI!
-The gaming laptop constraints aren't limitations - they're **design superpowers** that create efficient solutions scaling from edge to cloud.
+Built by **John R** with a focus on efficiency over scale.
+The gaming laptop constraints aren't bugs - they're features that drive elegant solutions.

 **Everything you need is in the repo - no external context required!** 🎉